Conveying Essence

 June 8, 2026

-When I’m in a landscape, especially if using a long lens but even if I shoot super wide, I am inherently making choices about what to include and exclude from the frame, and how to arrange what does make it into the frame.
-The place is vastly more complex and contains far more sensory information than could ever be included in a two dimensional visual representation of a single moment.
-Perfectly realist depiction is impossible.
+When I’m in a landscape, especially if using a long lens but even if I shoot super wide, I am necessarily making choices about what to exclude from the frame, as well as how to arrange what does make it into the frame.
+The landscape is vastly more complex and contains far more sensory information than could ever be included in a two dimensional visual representation of a single moment.
+Perfectly realistic depiction is impossible even if that was my aim.
 Construction is inherent.
-Yet, by finding parts that can stand for the whole, I think the passage above points to how to construct in a way that still faithfully points to the essence and specificity of the place or my experience of it.
+I think the excerpt above points to a way to construct an image that still faithfully conveys the essence and specificity of the place, or my experience of it, by finding parts that embody or contain the whole.
+Finding where the whole is already showing itself.

-Three years ago I wrote this essay about playing with visual polarities to convey the essence and emotional qualities of a place.
-There I suggested to “get to the location well before the interesting stuff starts happening, forget any bullshit compositional rules and other formulaic approaches, and simply become attuned with the landscape and light.
+Three years ago, I wrote this essay about playing with visual polarities as proxies to convey the essence and emotional qualities of a place (and in parallel, to explore and amplify similar dynamics within myself).
+I suggested to “get to the location well before the interesting stuff starts happening, forget any bullshit compositional rules and other formulaic approaches, and simply become attuned with the landscape and light.
 Approach with an attitude of reverence.
 Become surrendered and impressionable.
 Spend weeks, months, or years there if possible.
 Listen carefully to whatever language the landscape happens to be speaking and let that permeate inward and offer guidance.
 If there is a foreground that enhances the harmony of the composition, consider including it.
 If there are no such foregrounds, try to find a way to remove the foreground from the composition entirely.
 And be decisive when hitting the shutter button.
-There’s no need to be polite or shy when deciding how to convey a scene.
+There is no need to be polite or shy when deciding how to convey a scene.
 Be bold enough to attempt to drill down right to the essence of the scene in a single frame.”
-I’m now seeing how the passage from the article Nora showed me, particularly the concept of the visual synecdoche, adds another layer to basically the same thing.
+I’m now seeing how the article Nora shared with me, especially the concept of the visual synecdoche, layers onto the same core thing.